jadecobra/python_tdd_exercises/source/data_structures/none/index.rst

   :maxdepth: 1

   none
-  AssertionError 3: user assertIsNotNone and assertIsNone<../../exceptions/AssertionError/AssertionError_3>
+  AssertionError 3: use assertIsNotNone and assertIsNone<../../exceptions/AssertionError/AssertionError_3>

 ----